-- G. Three letters of reference from entities/agencies for whom Consultant has provided professional services in the field(s) of expertise the Consultant is offering through this Agreement (current to three years old); and - H. HIPAA compliant sample work product of: a Maladaptive Assessment, a Behavioral Intervention Plan, or a Client Functional Assessment.
-This work sample must be submitted to HSS.FMS.Grants.Provider.Agreements@alaska.gov or another confidential method.
+- three letters of recommendations.
+They will be able to use their existing letters of recommendation on file from the previous PA. - G. Three letters of reference from entities/agencies for whom Consultant has provided professional services in the field(s) of expertise the Consultant is offering through this Agreement (current to three years old).
+Only new providers looking to become a CBC consultant will need to provide three letters of reference.
+Providers continuing their work with the CBC do not need to provide three letters of reference.
+They will be able to use their existing reference letters on file from the previous PA. - H. A HIPAA compliant work sample of the following: a Maladaptive Assessment, a Behavioral Intervention Plan, or a Client Functional Assessment.
+The work samples only apply to new agencies looking to become an approved CBC provider.
+Providers continuing their work with the CBC program do not need to provide a work sample.
+All HIPAA work samples must be submitted to DOH.FMS.Grants.Provider.Agreements@alaska.gov or another confidential method.